golang-leipzig/golang-leipzig.github.io/content/_index.md

 ## Want to host a meetup at your company?

 Your company uses Go or wants to look into it?
 Why not connect with the local Go community by hosting a user group event?
-[Let's talk](mailto:martin.czygan@gmail.com).
+If you are interested, [let's talk](mailto:martin.czygan@gmail.com).

 ## Meetup log